-Special Item Waste Collection
+Special Item Waste Disposal

 If you are unsure how to dispose of an item, use our What Goes Where tool.